JAM-Software/Virtual-TreeView/README.md

 Virtual Treeview is published under a double license: MPL 1.1 and LGPL 2.1.

 ###New project owner
-JAM Software took Virtual Treeview under its wing, but not much will change besides the homepage and download location.
-Please read this press release for further details.
+JAM Software took Virtual Treeview under its wing in 2014, but not much will change besides the homepage and download location.